 We will be hosting the Special Meeting via live webcast only.
-The Special Meeting will be held virtually, via live webcast at .00 a.m.
+The Special Meeting will be held virtually, via live webcast at virtualshareholdermeeting.com/BXRX2023SM on October 12, 2023, at 10:00 a.m.
 Eastern Time.
-Regardless of whether you are the "record holder" of your shares or your shares are held in street name, if you held your shares as of the close of business on .
-2023, you are entitled to attend the Special Meeting.
+Regardless of whether you are the "record holder" of your shares or your shares are held in street name, if you held your shares as of the close of business on September 7, 2023, you are entitled to attend the Special Meeting.
 Shareholders may vote and submit questions while attending the Special Meeting online.
-Instructions on how to virtually attend and participate online are also available at .
+Instructions on how to virtually attend and participate online are also available at virtualshareholdermeeting.com/BXRX2023SM.
 Information on how to vote online at the virtual Special Meeting is discussed below.